Rockingham County – Route 280 Southeast Connector

 The project is 0.6-mile long and extends from 0.1 mile west of the Harrisonburg City limits to 0.5 mile east of the Harrisonburg City limits.

 The majority of this roadway will be on new location with intersections at several other routes, including Route 726 (Stone Spring Road), Route 253 (Port Republic Road), Route 710 (Reservoir Street), Route 704 (Boyers Road) and Route 33.
 It will be a four lane divided Urban Minor Arterial roadway over rolling terrain with a 50 mile-per-hour design speed.
 It will have 12-foot lanes with 10-foot shoulders that include eight-foot wide paved shoulders and a 16-foot raised median.

-The road will tie into a City of Harrisonburg project currently under development which widens Stone Spring Road to five lanes out to the Rockingham County limits.
-This project continues the multilane facility east through Rockingham County until it intersects with Route 33.
+The road ties into a City of Harrisonburg project which widens Stone Spring Road to five lanes out to the Rockingham County limits.
+This project continues the multi-lane facility east through Rockingham County until it intersects with Route 33.

 The total estimated cost for this project is $10,185,960 with $1,081,498 for preliminary engineering, $2,413,405 for right of way activities, and $6,691,057 for construction.

 Construction began in spring 2013 and completed in November 2014.

 The average daily traffic volume on Stone Spring Road (Route 726) is 3,800 vehicles per day.
 Route 280 is projected to have 19,000 vehicles per day in the year 2034.

 Construction began in spring 2013 and was completed in fall 2014.